 Treatment of Tapeworms in Dogs

 The treatment for tapeworms is simple and very effective.
 It depends upon the vet’s diagnosis.
+A prescription drug, praziquantel is often suggested by veterinary doctors for treatment of tapeworms in dogs.
+The dosage is set basis the dog's weight and other factors.
+Though it is considered to be a safe medicine, it is advisable to not self medicate the dogs with it, specially in pregnant dogs and puppies.
 Forms of treatment that can be managed at home may involve the use of:-

 - Spot-on treatments